ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 let a = 1 + 2;
 ```

-the part `1 + 2` is an expression, specifically a binary expression
+The part `1 + 2` is an expression, specifically a binary expression

 Another example